 For assistance changing your hearing aid dome or to order replacement domes

 We know that getting to a clinic might be difficult right now.
-If you are having difficulty changing your hearing aid dome or you need to order replacement domes, please call the Audika Hearing Care Help Line on 1800 340 631or visit the Audika website to Live Chat with an Audika Agent, Monday to Friday 9am to 5pm for further assistance.
+If you are having difficulty changing your hearing aid dome or you need to order replacement domes, please call us on 1800 340 631 or Live Chat with an Audika Customer Service Representative, available weekdays from 9am - 5pm (AEDST).

 1 Consult your clinician or the instructions for use for your device for specific information and instructions on changing the dome on your hearing aids, as this may differ between manufacturers.
 Always read the instructions for use.
 Follow the instructions for use.